Become a personal trainer

 PPT has a specific theme of body composition and the science behind body composition goals.
 Students will learn how body composition is measured in particular, the anthropometric skills of taking girths and skinfolds.
 The programming variables required to make changes to body composition is dealt with in detail for both resistance training and cardiovascular training.
 The program design introduces split programs, and more details are provided on how to coach training sessions.

-- SISFFIT016 – Provide motivation to positively influence exercise behavior
+- SISFFIT016 – Provide motivation to positively influence exercise behaviour

 - SISFFIT020 – Instruct exercise programs for body composition goals

 SCI teaches students how to design long term periodised training plans and deliver specific strength & conditioning programs.
 Students will learn how to write detailed training plans to develop different fitness qualities and will be required to deliver these programs over a normal training block of time.
 This topic covers much of the ASCA Level 1 Coaching accreditation.

 - SISXCAI010 – Develop strength and conditioning programs

 - SISXCAI009 – Instruct strength and conditioning techniques

 - SISXCAI005 – Conduct individualised long-term training programs

 YSP teaches students how to program and assess 5-12 and 13-17-year-old clients.
 Students will learn how to assess skills, and write program activities across a broad range of age-specific activities and report any issues found with these young people to an Allied Health Professional for further feedback and guidance.
 These units form the key part of the child trainer accreditation.

 - SISFFIT012 - Instruct movement programs to children aged 5 to 12 years